Links

 The following steps will guide you on how to do it properly:

-Prepare cert.config file on Desktop folder
+file on the Desktop folder

 2. Generate RSA Key in the Terminal app.
 (Replace your_password with any password, e.g. 123456)